BillyDM/awesome-audio-dsp/README.md

 ## Open Source Plugins & Software
 Reading the source code of real-world projects can give valueable insight into different techniques and solutions people have come up with over the years.
+### Collections
+- [`Airwindows Plugins`] - Many, many good quality effects and experiments developed over many years.
+- [`sjaehn`] - Several cool MIDI based slicing/glitching effects and synthesizers.
+- [`x42-plugins`] - A collection of good quality effects and visualizers.
+Some plugins are also sold as a commercial product.
+- [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
+- [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
+- [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 ### Synths
 - [`Helm`] - High-quality modern synthesizer with a flexible modulation system.
 The oscillators are not stereo though.
 - [`Surge`] - Feature-rich hybrid synthesizer that was once sold as a commercial product.